-The absence of standardization and consistency in phone-based reference checking methods are a key cause for the diminished confidence in the process.
+The absence of standardisation and consistency in phone-based reference checking methods are a key cause for the diminished confidence in the process.
 When reference checking is not regulated, its value is lost given a lack of assurance in the information gathered.

 The disconnect may also come down to personal bad experiences, as 40% of respondents said their main concern was the chance of being asked more than they feel comfortable with.
 In fact, we are now seeing more and more companies adopting the ‘no reference checks’ policy where managers are not allowed to provide references for past employees.

-There are a number of myths, such as the risk of being sued for a negative reference, shrouding the process which, in turn, cause concern when traditional, conversation approaches are taken that lack standardization and consistency.
+There are a number of myths, such as the risk of being sued for a negative reference, shrouding the process which, in turn, cause concern when traditional, conversation approaches are taken that lack standardisation and consistency.